-In the run-up to Christmas we're looking at the best seasonal movies decade by decade.
+We're looking at the best Christmas movies decade by decade.

 The 2000s were quite a tongue-in-cheek decade with Christmas adult comedies and horror films coming out.
-We've opted for the family friendly offerings instead though.
+We've opted for the family friendly offerings.

 'The Santa Clause 2'

-This is probably going to be the only sequel on our list ('Die Hard 2' only just missed the cut before).
+This is probably going to be the only sequel on our list.
 Scott Calvin (Tim Allen) continues his run as Santa Claus, which he has successfully done for ten years now.
 He then learns that the only way he can remain as Saint Nick is to find a bride willing to become Mrs Claus.
 While the movie received mixed reviews at the time of release, the purity of its message about the value of the Christmas season is uplifting and in keeping with the tone of the original.
 Watch out for a standout comedic set piece featuring Molly Shannon.

 'How the Grinch Stole Christmas'